Exercise a high degree of caution in Belgium due to the high threat of terrorist attack.

 Safety and Security

 Belgium's current National Terrorism Threat Level is Level 3 of 4, indicating that a serious and credible threat exists.
-Belgian authorities have security checks at land borders, international airports and train stations.
-Carry your passport with you when entering or leaving Belgium.
+Increased security checks are in place at international airports and train stations.
+Always carry your passport when entering or leaving Belgium.

-Keep an increased level of vigilance in places with high concentrations of people including concerts, major events, train stations and airports, public transport, and shopping districts.
-Follow the media for information regarding your safety, follow the instructions of local authorities and report any suspicious activities to police.
+Report any suspicious activities to police.
+Be particularly alert to potential security risks in places with high concentrations of people, including concerts, major events, train stations, airports, public transport, and shopping districts.
+Monitor official and media sources for information on security risks.
+Follow the instructions of local authorities.

 Recent attacks include: